tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 *scheme*.
 If multiple URIs are present, they should be listed in the order they were applied to the original representation.

-*original*: The name of a media type, representing the representation's original media type before encryption and obfuscation were applied.
+*original-type*: The name of a media type, representing the representation's original media type before encryption and obfuscation were applied.
+To avoid ambiguity, this media type may not have parameters applied to it.

 # The `urms-ccid` URI scheme